DDieterich/DTGen/trunk/src/README.txt

 File Descriptions in this directory:
 ------------------------------------
-assemble.pkb     - Used by install.sql
-assemble.pks     - Used by install.sql
+assemble.pkb     - Used by comp.sql to create the DTGen Assemble package body assemble.pks     - Used by comp.sql to create the DTGen Assemble package spec comp.sql         - Used by install.sql to create the DTGen packages create_owner.sql - Used by install.sql to create the DTGen owner and roles
+                   (Must be run as sys or system)
-f900.sql         - APEX export of the GUI source for DTGen generate.pkb     - Used by install.sql
-generate.pks     - Used by install.sql
+                   (New Schema Owner Name is the first parameter) (New Schema Owner Password is the second parameter) (New Schema Owner Default Tablespace is the third parameter) (New Schema Owner Temporary Tablespace is the fourth parameter) f900.sql         - APEX export of the GUI source for DTGen generate.pkb     - Used by comp.sql to create the DTGen Generate package body generate.pks     - Used by comp.sql to create the DTGen Generate package spec install.sql      - Installs DTGen Schema
-install.sql      - Installs DTGen User and DTGen's Database Objects install_db.sql   - Used by install.sql
-uninstall.sql    - Uninstalls the DTGen User
-uninstall_db.sql - Uninstalls DTGen's Database Objects
+                   (Must be run by sys or system) install_db.sql   - Used by install.sql to create DTGen's Database Objects uninstall.sql    - Uninstalls the DTGen Schema Owner (Must be run by sys or system) uninstall_db.sql - Uninstalls DTGen's Database Objects